gamblevore/PicoMsg/README.md

 Generally, PicoMsg tries very hard to be non-blocking.
 That is, we have a send buffer, a receive buffer, and a message queue!
 Our buffers default: send 1MB, receive 1MB, queue up to 8MB (it grows).
 So if your program is busy sending a lot of data, it probably won't block.

 The "queue" is added to, automatically everytime a message is completely received.
 The other side probably will be slurping up the data, even if your main thread is busy doing something else.
-So the other side's read buffer will probably usually have no more than 1 message in it.
 However, you can't send messages bigger than your send buffer, or other side's receive buffer.
 So by default, that limits us to 1MB-4 bytes of data, per message.

+If your main thread is very quickly creating a lot of very small messages, your send buffer could contain (let's say) 1 thousand messages, before our worker-threads see the new data.
+Then PicoMsg will send as many as possible, which might be all 1 thousand!
+So the receiving program could easily have 1 thousand messages placed in it's message-queue at once.
+In fact, this makes PicoMsg much faster than if it were acting like "one in, one out".
+It is designed to be as fast as possible.

-This is very open source, so if the default behaviour is not good enough for you, feel free to tweak it!
+PicoMsg is very open source, so if the default behaviour is not good enough for you, feel free to tweak it!
 It shouldn't be hard to make the buffer-size growable if you really need that... or default to lower-sizes if you prefer.

 ### Building